Top 5 This Week

 How expensive are groceries in Nunavut?

 Nunavut has the highest food costs of any Canadian jurisdiction — all 25 communities are accessible only by air or summer sealift, and the supply chain cost is embedded in every price.
 In Iqaluit (2026): a 4L jug of milk costs CAD $7–$9; a dozen eggs CAD $7–$9; 1kg of ground beef CAD $18–$25; a bag of apples CAD $12–$16; a loaf of bread CAD $6–$8.
-A single person maintaining a balanced diet in Iqaluit should budget CAD $250–$350/week on groceries — 2.5 to 3 times the equivalent cost in Ottawa or Toronto.
-The Nutrition North Canada federal subsidy reduces costs for perishables but does not eliminate the northern premium.
+A single person on a balanced diet should budget CAD $200–$300/week on groceries.
+The 2025 Nunavut Food Price Survey priced the standard basket at $198.75 in Nunavut against $132.44 in Ottawa — about 1.5 times southern prices, down from 2.2 times in 2018.
+The federal Nutrition North Canada subsidy lowers the cost of perishables but does not erase the northern premium.

 How does housing work for government employees in Nunavut?